MetallicGoat/TravelingSalesman/README.md

 To run the game, simply clone the project, then run gradle build command, finally run gradle run command.
 That's it!
 Note you must be using at least Java 17.

 # Screenshots
-Below are some miscellaneous screenshots from our LibGDX implementation of the game.
+Below are some miscellaneous screenshots from our implementation of Travelling Salesman.

 ## Character Selection
 <img src="readme_images/CharacterSelection.png" width="403" height="280" alt="Character Selection">